India suspends Kingfisher Airlines' licence

 Controlled by Vijay Mallya - the self-styled “King of Good Times” - and seven months behind on salary payments among other missed bills, Kingfisher’s fleet has been grounded since the start of the month when a staff protest turned violent.

-The airline, which has never made a profit since being founded in 2004 and reeling under $1.4 billion of debt, will have its licence reinstated if it provides a plan that satisfies the Directorate General of Civil Aviation.
+The airline, which has never made a profit since being founded in 2004 and reeling under $1.4 billion of debt, will have its licence reinstated if it provides a plan that satisfies the Directorate General of Civil Aviation (DGCA).

 A complete cancellation of the licence was unlikely, said a government source, who declined to be named as he is not permitted to speak to the media.